cheblin/AdHoc-protocol/README.md

 - pack's fields inheritance
 - host's communication interfaces inheritance
 - importing packs and communication interfaces from other protocol descriptions
-- embedded code adapter to simplify fast exchange data between user objects and  protocol packs
+- embedded code adapter to simplify fast exchange data between user data objects and **AdHoc** protocol packs
 - [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression.

 At the moment, the code generator AdHoc is built like **SaaS**.
 To get the generated (and tested) code, it is necessary: